 - Avoid coffee, alcohol, and spicy foods, all of which irritate the bladder.

 - There are some indications that cranberry juice can help fight a urinary tract infection.

 Because the symptoms of a urinary tract infection mimic those of other conditions, someone should see a health-care professional if a urinary tract infection is suspected.
 A urine test is needed to confirm an infection.
 Self-care is not recommended.

 What is the treatment for a urinary tract infection?

 The usual treatment for both simple and complicated urinary tract infections is antibiotics.
 The type of antibiotic and duration of treatment depend on the circumstances.
 Examples of common antibiotics used in treatment include, but are not limited to, amoxicillin, sulfamethoxazole/trimethoprim (Bactrim), ciprofloxacin, nitrofurantoin (Macrobid), and many others.
 Your health-care provider will chose the appropriate medication for your condition and the specific causative organisms.

-Lower urinary tract infection (cystitis)
+Lower urinary tract infection (cystitis, or bladder infection)